MOV-AI/movai_ports_and_messages_ce/README.md

 # movai-ports-and-messages-ce

 This repository will provide you the following:
-- A set of ports and messages metadata supported on the movai-flow&trade;
+- A set of ports and messages metadata supported on the movai-flow&trade.

 ## Release Status
 | Package         | Noetic |